• Skip to primary navigation

 If you’re short on time, new to cooking, feeding picky eaters, or just tired at the end of the day, we created this recipe for you.
 Here’s why it’s our most popular casserole…

 1. Only 6 main ingredients: So simple!
 You probably have most ingredients on hand.
-Plus it’s a great way to use up leftover cooked or rotisserie chicken.
+Plus it’s a great way to use up leftover rotisserie chicken.

-2. Fast: Takes 35 minutes to make from start to finish.
+2. Fast: This only takes 35 minutes to make from start to finish.

-3. Kid-friendly: Just check out the comments.
-People of all ages like this casserole.
+3. Kid-friendly: Just like our Chicken and Broccoli Alfredo Bake, People of all ages like this casserole.
+Just check out the comments.

-4. Freezer-friendly: We give you freezing instructions so that it will come out tasting like a fresh meal (this is our area of expertise!).
+4. Freezer-friendly: We give you freezer meal instructions so that it will come out tasting like a fresh meal, just like we do in all our freezer meals.
 So double your batch and freeze one for later.

 5. Healthy: Serve alongside some whole grain pasta or brown rice and a salad or veggie, and you’ve got a well-rounded, nutritious meal.